Permissions Set Groups and Muting Permissions 101

 Permissions transitions can be a tricky thing to master.
 It’s often tough to ensure that you do not accidentally impact a user’s day-to-day job by removing access to something that you did not know that they used in the first place!

 A good plan is to minimize risk by backing up metadata frequently.
 Backups with CapStorm automatically version meta changes so that you can, in just a few clicks, roll back to the original profile, if needed, or fix a permission set.
+If you’re ever in doubt about what permissions your backup users may not have access to that could result in incomplete backups, use our Salesforce Permission Checker tool to verify access!

 Ready to learn more?
 We’re here to answer your questions!